 It is only during the year, or when the year closes, that difficulties arise in accounting for such loans in order to avoid the taxes arising and the obligation to repay such sums.

-Where a director draws money from a company without accounting for it as income in the company’s books and records, it may be accounted for as a Director’s Loan.
-Please see our page which provides more details on Director’s Loans here.
+Where a director draws money from a company without accounting for it as income in the company’s books and records, it may be accounted for as a director’s loan.

 However, if the loan is not repaid and instead written off, the tax will usually not be refundable.
 We recommend in such circumstances you seek advice from your accountant.